Existence, uniqueness and characterisation of vector-valued absolute minimisers for a second order $L^\infty$-variational problem: Introduction

-In particular, $F(\cdot,\mathrm{L} u_\infty)=e_\infty$ almost everywhere on $\Om$.\\ \end{Theorem} The $C^2$ regularity hypotheses on $\partial\Om$ and $u_0$ are required for our methods to work.
-Even though we are not able to remove these assumptions at the present stage, we believe that they are of a technical nature.\\ A common phenomenon in $L^\infty$-variational problems is that global minimisers may not minimise the same functional on subdomains with respect to their own boundary conditions.
+In particular, $F(\cdot,\mathrm{L} u_\infty)=e_\infty$ almost everywhere on $\Om$.\\ \end{Theorem} We point out that the assumptions in Theorem \ref{existence thm} are milder than the ones in Theorem \ref{main thm}.
+In the latter, the $C^2$ regularity hypotheses on $\partial\Om$ and $u_0$ are required for the methods to work.
+Even though we are not able to remove these assumptions at the present stage, we believe that they are of a technical nature.

+A common phenomenon in $L^\infty$-variational problems is that global minimisers may not minimise the same functional on subdomains with respect to their own boundary conditions.
 This non-locality feature naturally suggests to consider the so-called \textit{absolute minimisers}, whose minimality notion incorporates the locality property by definition (see \cite{A}).
 Explicitly, set $E_\infty(u,U):=\|F(\cdot,\mathrm L u)\|_{L^\infty(U)}$, for $U$ open subset of $\Om$.
 We say that $u\in\mathcal{W}_{u_0}^{2,\infty}(\Om,\R^N)$ is an absolute minimiser of $E_\infty$ if for every open subset $\Om'\subseteq\Om$ there holds

 In our specific problem, however, this notion does not have a central role, since we prove that a global minimiser is unique.
 Typically, uniqueness properties of the minimiser, together with a PDE characterisation, ensure locality properties.
 More precisely, the following result is straightforward. \begin{Corollary} The global minimiser $u_\infty$ given by Theorem \ref{main thm} is also the unique absolute minimiser of $E_\infty$.
 In particular, the PDE system \eqref{PDE u infty} characterises absolute minimisers. \end{Corollary} \begin{proof} For the sake of contradiction, assume that there exist an open set $\Om'\subset\Om$ and $\Phi\in\mathcal{W}^{2,\infty}_0(\Om',\R^N)\setminus\{0\}$ such that